Tony Bobulinski will attend Thursday night’s debate as guest of President Trump.

 “The West Antarctic ice sheet sits on bedrock which is below sea level.
 It formed during the ice age but the sea level rose 12,000 years ago and has been chipping away at it ever since.
 What happens to ice which sits on rock which is below sea level?
 Hint: it has nothing to do with CO2.”
 This is a comment from Real Science’s FLASHBACK to 1932 and how the ICe-Sheets were melting then (to the right).

-I hate to break it to Prince EA, but that rocket to find other worlds would have to be powered by fossil fuels to break earths gravitational force.
-And often times the left kills innovation in areas (like nuclear) for ideological reasons.
+I hate to break it to Prince EA, but that rocket to find other worlds would have to be powered by (in part) fossil fuels to break earths gravitational force.
+Not to mention the massive amount of energy (fossil fuels again) And often times the left kills innovation in areas (like nuclear) for ideological reasons.
 Keeping us dependent on fossil fuels.

 You see, all of the above “sounds good,” and grand.
 But as Thomas Sowell says, liberals — unlike conservatives — do not ask three simple questions: